CartoDB/cartodb/doc/API.md

   - **https**: if true forces tiles to be fetched using https.
 If false it uses the predefined method
   - **scrollwheel**: enable/disable the ability of zooming using scrollwheel (default enabled)
   - **fullscreen**: if true adds a button to toggle the map fullscreen
+- **callback(vis,layers)**: if a function is specified, it is called once the visualization is created, passing vis and layers as arguments

 ### cartodb.Vis